flowdock/api-docs/docs/REST.md

 ## Structure of an API request

 ### HTTP Method
-We try to uphold the principles of REST in the API.
-Listing, showing and anything else non-state-altering is done with _GET_, creating with _POST_, deleting with _DELETE_.
+We try to uphold RESTful principles in the API.
+Listing, showing and other non-state-altering actions are done with _GET_, creating with _POST_ and deleting with _DELETE_.

-_PATCH_ is used for most update methods instead of _PUT_ because of its inefficiency and inconvenient requirements of idempotency.
+_PATCH_ is used for most update methods instead of _PUT_ because of _PUT_'s inefficiency and inconvenient requirements of idempotency.

 <div id="/url-breakdown"></div>
 ### URL Breakdown